 Mon., Jan.
 31, 2022 (3:00-3:30 pm.
 ET)

-Participants will explore the potential features and functions of data system changes to support program accountability, improvement, and operations requirements.
-Discussion will include using new types of data to answer critical questions and enhancing reports/outputs (e.g., data visualizations).
+Participants explored the potential features and functions of data system changes to support program accountability, improvement, and operations requirements.
+Discussion included using new types of data to answer critical questions and enhancing reports/outputs (e.g., data visualizations).

 Talk 3 – You Get What You Ask For: Articulating Requirements for Data System Improvements